 This course follows a co-teaching model and completes the first half of the professional year.
-Students will be assigned to classrooms in local schools for the purpose of working every morning, Monday through Friday, with their cooperating teacher, students in that teacher's classroom, and their supervising professor to impact student learning in the elementary (K-6) classroom.
-Students will prepare bulletin boards, centers, and perform instructional and non-instructional duties as assigned by the cooperating teacher and supervising professor.
+Teacher candidates will be assigned to classrooms in local schools for the purpose of working every morning, Monday through Friday, with their cooperating teacher, students in that teacher's classroom, and their supervising professor to impact student learning in the classroom.
+Teacher candidates will prepare bulletin boards, centers, and perform instructional and non-instructional duties as assigned by the cooperating teacher and supervising professor.
 This class must be taken in the fall of the professional year.
-Co-requisite: ED 421 Forum II: Issues in Education.
+Co-requisite: ED 421 Seminar II: Issues in Education.
 (Offered every fall.)